SuyogUsesGit/Concordance/README.md

 # Concordance

-This program is a part of an job interview assessment.
+This program is a part of an interview assessment.
 To run the program, navigate to the "jar" directory via command line and use below command:

 java -jar concordance.jar